ArtistaVeKaras/SeleniumJavaRaghav/README.md

-_Read me file is main for me to take notes of the continuation of the project "😎""!_

 ##
 This project is a combination of Selenium Cucumber with Selenium and Java from youTube Raghav Pal The WebDriverManager class is the a side project I decide to do for fun and practice!!_
 ##

-_TODO: Connect to Java Database and make queries to the database!_

 ##TestNG
 This lecturer covers how to add test annotations!